 Dokku is dev ops for dummies and a simple way to deploy websites on a barebones VPS.
-In this blog post, I will describe how to use it to host a static site, and setup global assets caching with free Cloudflare CDN and SSL certificate.
+In this tutorial, I will describe how to use it to host a static site, and setup global assets caching with free Cloudflare CDN and SSL certificate.

 I use jekyll for this blog and until recently I was hosting it on GitHub Pages.
 I’ve decided to move it to self-hosting with Dokku.
 Later in this post I will explain why in my particular case self-hosting is a better option.